ParrotStone/Tabib-Web-Application/README.md

 The web app also provides a density map to COVID-19 cases in Egypt with its different governorates.
 It also provide a Drug Alarm feature that allows the users to set time(s) to take their medications.

-- The site is not responsive and was designed to work primarily on Desktop devices.
+- The site is NOT responsive and was designed to work primarily on Desktop devices.
 There is a mobile version of the same app available at this [repo](https://github.com/Tabib-Team/Android-Repo)
 - You can checkout a high-quality video of the site [here](https://drive.google.com/file/d/1EmzyzufTUv0rPlFhklgs2Z9RnRQR3TND/view?usp=sharing) that shows the complete features of the site.
 Unfortunately, there is no way to host the back-end code online to make it available.
 However, here is its code for the curious.
 It's built with Django REST framekwork.
 The AI model code that predicts the disease is [here](https://github.com/Tabib-Team/AI-Repo)

 ### Built With